Schaka/janitorr/README.md

 ### Warning

-Please use at your own risk It's still undergoing testing.
+Please use at your own risk.
 You may enable dry-run mode.
 This is enabled in the config template by default.
 Unless you disable dry-run mode, nothing will be deleted.

 You may check the container logs for Janitorr to observe what the application would do, were you to turn off dry-run mode.
-If you don't manage your container via a GUI like portainer, try `docker logs janitorr`
+If you don't manage your container via a GUI like portainer, try `docker logs janitorr`.

+If you still don't trust Janitorr, you may enable Recycle Bin in the *arrs and disable Jellyfin/Emby.
+This way, no deletes will be triggered on Jellyfin and everthing triggered in the *arrs will only go to the Recycle Bin.

 To enable debug logging, add the following lines at the top of your `application.yml`: